splunk/eventgen/docs/REFERENCE.md

       meaning the first column is column 1, not 0.
     * <integer> used as the seed for integerid.
     * Defaults to None.

+token.<n>.replacementCount = <integer>
+    * Now it's only used for custom_kw.
+E.g. replacementCount = 1000 means Eventgen will insert the keyword(s) in first 1000 event generated.

 ################################
 ## HOST REPLACEMENT SETTINGS  ##